Writer. Teacher. Researcher.

 I have three poems forthcoming in The Worst Best Years: A Student Life Anthology; The Alchemy Spoon; and The Book of Bad Betties, and I will have the opportunity to read them live.
 The launch of issue 4 of The Alchemy Spoon will take place online on 11th September 2021, 7:30pm GMT time.
 Bad Betty Press is launching The Book of Bad Betties, an anthology dedicated to strong women, on 22nd September 2021 (online, 7:30pm GMT time).
 I can't wait to share these poems as they deal with the female body and women from my family!

 My creative writing and academic life have become intrinsically linked.
 I am part of an ongoing translation project, but I cannot disclose any detail yet.
 I was contacted by the Centre for Endangered Languages, Cultures and Ecosystems (University of Leeds) to do an online poetry reading on 20th October 2021 (2-5pm GMT time).
 There will be a discussion afterwards where I'll share my experience of Basque culture.

-My pamphlet Whalers, Witches and Gauchos will be published by Nine Pens Press on 30th April 2021.
+My poetry pamphlet Whalers, Witches and Gauchos was published by Nine Pens Press last April.